dinhanhthi/dinhanhthi.com/posts/python/2019-09-03-python-functions.md

 ## Functions with stars (`*args` and `**kwargs`)

-{% ref "https://stackoverflow.com/questions/36901/what-does-double-star-asterisk-and-star-asterisk-do-for-parameters" %}The `*args` will give you all function parameters as **a tuple**:
+The `*args` will give you all function parameters as **a tuple**:{% ref "https://stackoverflow.com/questions/36901/what-does-double-star-asterisk-and-star-asterisk-do-for-parameters" %}

 ::: code-output-equal
 ~~~ python